Eman is a writer and textile engineer. She obtained a bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 - Separate the cotton clothes from other clothing, and sort the bright cotton clothes from the dark clothes; so as not to dissolve colors and mingle with each other during washing.

 - Remove stains from cotton clothes with stain removers, liquid detergents, or gels because it is difficult to remove stains after washing and drying clothes.

 - Turn the clothes to the interior to maintain consistency and brightness.

 - Check the label on each piece of clothing and adjust the washing cycle at the lowest temperature suitable for washing colored cotton clothes.
 It is not preferred to use hot water so as not to resolve colors and dyes.

-- pay attention to some clothes that do not suit the laundry dryer by inspecting the label on each piece.
-Some clothes need to dry with natural air by hanging them on the clothes hanger.
-When using the dryer, it is preferable not to prolong the drying time so as not to wrinkle the clothes severely.
+- Pay attention to some clothes that do not fit the washer dryer by checking the label on each item.
+Some clothes need to be air-dried by hanging them on a clothes hanger.
+When using the dryer, it is preferable not to prolong the drying time so that the clothes are not wrinkled severely.